whastings/heapsort.io/docs/design/non_functional_reqs.md

 - Use Browserify for JS modules.
 - Use HandlebarsJS for JS templates.
 - Use a Bootswatch theme to start from.
+- Use a custom-build of jQuery to remove unneeded components.